The Fall 2021 lottery for Module 1 and Full-term Option Studios will be run on on Monday, August 30 (EST).

 Descriptions for option studios have been posted on the GSD Course Listing.
 You will find the studios’ scheduled meeting times there as well.
 Please note that the course bulletin is an active document; updates to the course bulletin will be taking place until the lottery, and in some cases, after the start of the academic term.

-This semester, all option studio presentations have been prerecorded, and are available accessible through the Option Studio Presentations page.
+Last semester, all option studio presentations were prerecorded, and accessible through the Option Studio Presentations page.
 Critics were encouraged to be thorough in their descriptions, including pedagogic objectives, appropriateness to students in programs outside the department offering the studio, course schedule, critic attendance (for visiting critics), and travel plans.
 Please pay close attention to these details and consider them when you rank your choices on your ballot.

 Many option studios are offered as modules this semester.
-There will be two lotteries for Spring option studios.
+There will be two lotteries for Fall option studios.

-The lottery for full-term and module 1 studios took place on Tuesday, January 19.
+The lottery for full-term and module 1 studios will take place on Monday, August 30th.

 To participate in the studio lottery, you must be enrolled in one of the following: